petaverse-cloud/pv-docs-site/docs/petority/2_accounts/3_change-email.md

 title: Change Account
 ---

-Updating your email address in Wagguracy is a straightforward process that ensures your account information remains current.
-Here's a step-by-step guide on how to change your email address within the Wagguracy app.
+Updating your email address in WAGGURACY is a straightforward process that ensures your account information remains current.
+Here's a step-by-step guide on how to change your email address within the WAGGURACY app.

 ![Update email](/img/manage-account/Change-Email.gif)

 To Change the email of your account, follow these steps:
-1. Open the Wagguracy App and Log In:
+1. Open the WAGGURACY App and Log In:

-    Launch the Wagguracy app and log in to your existing account.
+    Launch the WAGGURACY app and log in to your existing account.
 2. Access Account Settings:

    Tap **User** > **Settings** > **Account security** > **Change account**.